 Natural Bridge - Kicking Horse River

-Lake O'Hara , pre-visit reservations are required and must be made by the telephone reservation system.
-The phone number is (country code 001)250.343.6433.
+Lake O'Hara: reservations are required and must be made by the telephone reservation system.
+The phone number is (country code 1) 250.343.6433.
 Reservations can be made March through September.
-Due to the increased popularity reservations should be made up to 3 months in advance, only a limited number of 24 hour spots are available.
+Due to increased popularity, reservations should be made up to 3 months in advance.

 History: